shapeshed/shapeshed.com/content/posts/vienna_a_great_free_mac_newsreader.md

-{
-  "slug": "vienna-a-great-free-mac-newsreader",
-  "title": "Vienna - A Great Free Mac Newsreader", "date": "2006-06-14T00:00:00+01:00",
++++
+date = "2006-06-14T00:00:00+01:00"
-  "description": "I have been looking around for a good Newsreader for the Mac for a while now.
+description = "I have been looking around for a good Newsreader for the Mac for a while now.
 There are many out there on the market.
-Here's a quick overview", "tags": [
-    "Apple",
-    "RSS"
-  ]
-}
+Here's a quick overview" slug = "vienna-a-great-free-mac-newsreader" tags = ["Apple", "RSS"] title = "Vienna - A Great Free Mac Newsreader"

++++

 ![Vienna Screenshot][1]